 Programmatic Quality Standards

 5. Clear Vision, Mission, and Purpose: The program has a clearly defined vision, mission, goals, and measurable outcomes that reflect broad stakeholder input and drive program design, implementation, and improvement.
+What to look for:- Ensures that its vision and mission complement each other and are reflected in program goals and outcomes.

 - Monitors progress toward its goals and outcomes.